wisoez/Bug-bounty-landing/README.md

 # TechLandingPage
 Landing page for technology sites

 TechLandingPage is a HTML free template to create a Technology Landing Page.
-Made in HTML5 and CSS3 with a responsive design and incluye Google Maps Api 3.
+Made in HTML5 and CSS3 with a responsive design and include Google Maps Api 3.

 ![TechLandingPage](https://raw.githubusercontent.com/gndx/TechLandingPage/master/screenshot.png)